 Professional Associations are available in major cities throughout the world and they offer people an opportunity to become acquainted with people within their own professional circle whilst also providing a means by which they can develop and learn.
 Such associations can be especially used for the Trailing Spouse, who may have had a successful career in their own country but who is now searching for new opportunities now they have relocated.
-Joining a professional network will both demonstrate your commitment to your career as well as offering an opportunity to meet with people whom you may be interested in socializing with outside of the professional arena.
+Joining a professional network will both demonstrate your commitment to your career as well as offering an opportunity to meet with people whom you may be interested in socializing with the outside of the professional arena.
 To find out what professional networks and associations are available within your expat destination please see our city guides, which contain a full listing of associations together with contact details and meeting time scales.

 Sports and hobbies

 Participating in an organized sport or hobby is a great way to make friends with people who have similar interests to you.
 Many sports and hobby clubs encourage new members from all backgrounds and abilities.
-Through joining a local sports club you can have an opportunity to try something completely different whilst improving your fitness and your social network.
-There is no end to the activities on offer in many expat destinations from yoga, dancing, mountain climbing and crafts through to football, chess and book reading clubs, there’s always going to be something that suits you.
+By joining a local sports club you can have an opportunity to try something completely different whilst improving your fitness and your social network.
+There is no end to the activities on offer in many expat destinations from yoga, dancing, mountain climbing and crafts to football, chess and book reading clubs, there’s always going to be something that suits you.
 For a comprehensive list of activities that take place in your expat destination please see our city guides.

 Pubs, clubs and bars

 Popular expat hangouts can be found in destinations throughout the world and hitting the bars can be an ideal way to meet people.
-Sit at the bar enjoying a drink and it won’t be long until conversation starts with the locals.
-Attending organized activities such as pub quizzes, karaoke nights and racing night can also offer you an opportunity to mix with fellow expats and there will be no shortage of expats who will happy to strike up conversation and meet new friends.
+Sit at the bar enjoying a drink and it won’t be long until the conversation starts with the locals.
+Attending organized activities such as pub quizzes, karaoke nights and racing nights can also offer you an opportunity to mix with fellow expats and there will be no shortage of expats who will happy to strike up a conversation and meet new friends.
 See the local newspapers for details of events that or being held in bars in your area or browse online expat forums.

 Completing voluntary work for charities is a further ideal method of making friends abroad while simultaneously contributing to a good cause.
 There are always large numbers of charities that are looking for volunteers and you can get involved in a wide range of different activities from feeding stray animals through to teaching underpriviledged children.
 For a full list and contact information of charities in your expat destination, please see our individual city guides.
 You should also consult the visa section as, in many countries, you may be required to have an appropriate visa in order to complete any type of voluntary work.